ibm-cloud-architecture/tabular-terraform/README.md

 ## Overview

 - Terraformer handles the creation of Terraform syntax leaving the user to focus on the data.
-- For new Terraform users, Terraformer helps to get on the Terraform bandwagon by learning Terraform without focusing on syntax.
+- Terraformer helps to get on the Terraform bandwagon without focusing on the syntax.
-- For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform or parts such as the rules for ACLs and Security Groups.
+- Terraformer helps to expedite a Terraform implementation or parts such as network ACLs and Security Groups.
 - Terraformer is provided with no formal support but problems can be reported by opening a GitHub issue.
 - Data format is subject to change.